-Rationale: Lab-confirmed COVID-19 is classified to U07.1.
+Rationale: COVID-19 that is confirmed by a positive COVID-19 test is classified to U07.1.
 The ED final diagnosis is suspected COVID-19 based on the patient's presenting signs and symptoms.
-The patient is admitted before the COVID-19 result is available.
+The patient is admitted before the COVID-19 test result is available.
 A COVID-19 nasopharyngeal swab comes back positive for COVID-19.
-Use a COVID-19 lab test result for a continuous, uninterrupted episode of care to inform code assignment.
+Use a COVID-19 test result for a continuous, uninterrupted episode of care to inform code assignment.
 U07.1 is assigned as the main problem on the emergency department abstract and as the most responsible diagnosis on the acute care inpatient abstract.

 Example: The patient presents with a cough, fever and shortness of breath.
 A COVID-19 nasopharyngeal swab is taken.
-The COVID-19 lab test result comes back positive.
+The COVID-19 test result comes back positive.
 The patient also has chronic obstructive pulmonary disease (COPD).
 The patient is treated with antibiotics and corticosteroids.
 Over the course of 7 days, the patient's cough, fever and shortness of breath resolve.
 The patient is discharged home.